scott-whitworth/space_genetics/Cuda/Code_Overview_CS_readme.md

 ### crossOver_bundleVars
   - Randomly assigns the indexes of the mask array to either parent 1 or parent 2
-  - This differs from crossOver_wholeRandom because the parent for the gamma, tau, and coast parameters to one parent
+  - This differs from crossOver_wholeRandom because the parent for all the gamma, tau, or coast parameters are just one parent
+    - Eg. All the gammas may be parent 1, the taus may be parent 2, and the coasts could all be parent 1

 ### crossOver_average
   - Assigns all indexes of the mask array to average